gavinanderegg/gavinanderegg.github.io/_posts/2024/2024-05-05-brains-fingers-and-crabs-modes-of-software-developer-operation.md

 Imagine miming crab claws with your hands.
 Now imagine closing each claw and randomly mashing the keyboard.
 That's about how effective you were in this mode.
 I often entered this state after a long client meeting or if I was banging my head against a tough problem for too long.
 I found going for a walk would sometimes help to get out of this state.
 If a couple of us were feeling this way, we might head out for a coffee[^1] or play some games for a bit.

 I don't think there's anything that novel here, but it was a helpful shorthand.
 It's still something I reach for as a model when planning out work.
-Specifically, how much Brain Hats time will be needed to deal with a problem.

 ---